najalino/crowdtilt-api-spec/README.md

 ### Update campaign comment

-Currently you can only alter the metadata of a comment object once it has been created.
+Currently you can only alter the score and the metadata of a comment.

     PUT /campaigns/:id/comments/:id